Whitechapel High Street: South Side

 Central House – a 6-storey flatted factory, designed by Lush & Lester, built in 1964–65.
 It is built in a modernist style with visible reinforced concrete frame and glass bands, and known as the "Aldgate Bauhaus".
 It was occupied by textile factories and the Cass School of Art and Architecture of the London Metropolitan University.
 An extension built in 2020–22 will add a further 6 storeys of office space.
 Designed by Allford Hall Monaghan Morris and inspired by Rachel Whiteread's Fourth Plinth, the extension adds an equal volume that mimics the horizontal banding of the original.

 65a Whitechapel High Street – a 4-storey commercial building, built c1897 in Victorian style in red brick with Portland stone dressings.

 65–68 Whitechapel High Street – a terrace of four 4-storey 2-bay shop-houses, built in 1853 in Georgian style in stock brick with Portland stone dressings and a gambrel roof concealed by a parapet.
 It was refurbished in 2010–12.

 69–70 Whitechapel High Street – two 4-storey shop-houses, built in 1908–11, refurbished in 2005–10.

-City of London College, 71 Whitechapel High Street – a 3-storey warehouse-showroom, built in 1983 in red brick, converted to a college c.1998.
-A top floor was added c2020.
+71 Whitechapel High Street – a 3-storey warehouse-showroom, built in 1983 in red brick, converted to a college c.1998.
+A top floor was added c2020 and as of 2025 the ground floor is occupied by a Turkish coffee and dessert shop.